SAFETY AND OCCUPATIONAL HEALTH MANAGER, GS-0018-13 (71237)

 - Other Conditions and Requirements:

-1. Temporary Duty (TDY) travel is 15% of the time.
+- This position has a Temporary Duty (TDY) or business travel requirement of 15% of the time.

 - Qualifications: